 If some are unable to get to the game itself then there are plenty of bars in München that will show the game, like in the UK just keep an eye out for the Sky signs on the outside of bars and they will have the game on.
 Almost all of these places will operate a table reserving system so just be aware of that and try to get to places early or try to reserve in advance.

 In case you need any further information or like a certain topic to be discussed please use the comment section, email or tweet us.
+I won’t be in Munich myself as the Spurs ticket for next weeks NLD burned a big whole into my wallet.
+Although I will be online all day and happy to assist you with any questions.

 We hope you’ll have a great time in Germany.
 Viel Spaß